EuphoricCatface/ModbusRTUSniffer-PySide/README.md

 `Stop` will disconnect you from the serial connection.
 The data collected on the program will be preserved until next time `Start` is pressed.

+When sniffing is not running, you can import a raw data file to assess with this tool.

 ### Raw Packets
 On the main `Raw Packets` page, the raw bytes will show up on the left side.
 When a packet is detected, the packet will have its own line, along with the time when the detection occurred.